Salz-Team/salz/salz-engine/README.md

 # Todo
 First:
+- remove old bots when new bots are loaded
 - get player bot error messages into database
 - when player uploads new bot, if nothing alive add initial point
 - fix botbuilding